BAPTIZE IN THE NAME OF JESUS CHRIST

 These are in the form of contradictions to Old Testament Law found in the Greek translations whereas the Shem Tov version upholds the Law.
 This is an important consideration since Matthew and Luke both affirm that Jesus did not change a single point of the Mosaic Law:

-MATTHEW 5:17-18 Do not think that I have come to abolish the Law or the Prophets; I did not come to abolish, but to fulfill.
-18 For truly I say to you, until the heaven and the earth shall pass away, one jot or one tittle shall in no way pass from the Law until everything has been fulfilled.
+MATTHEW 5:17-18 “Do not think that I came to destroy the Law or the Prophets.
+I did not come to destroy but to fulfill.
+18 “For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.

 If the Greek text is a clear contradiction with this statement, it is a serious matter.
 The fact that the Hebrew version does not conflict gives it the greater validity.
-The following discusses the two major scriptural contradictions that are ‘fixed’ in the Shem Tov Hebrew:
+The following discusses the two major scriptural contradictions that are corrected in the Shem Tov Hebrew:

 1) In Matthew 23:2-3, the Greek narration records Jesus directing believers to obey all that the scribes and Pharisees command, who contradict the Law of Moses: